dutchsloot84/ser-snapshot-diff-automation/docs/install.md

    git push origin vX.Y.Z
    ```

 4. GitHub Actions builds and uploads the Windows, macOS, and Linux GUI zips (`SER-Diff-Windows.zip`, `SER-Diff-macOS.zip`, `SER-Diff-Linux.zip`) to the release.
+Each matrix job sets `fail-fast: false`, so other platforms continue even if one build fails.
 5. Validate the assets on the Releases page and update documentation links if the organization or repository name changes.

 ### Troubleshooting

 - *ImportError: attempted relative import with no known parent package* → rebuild after ensuring all GUI imports use the `serdiff.` prefix (absolute imports).
 - *Windows SmartScreen warning* → select **More info → Run anyway** until code signing is available.
+- *ERROR: src/serdiff/gui_runner.py not found* during CI → verify the script exists at that path and re-run the workflow; the preflight step intentionally fails fast while the matrix keeps running for other OS targets.

 Release automation details live in [`.github/workflows/release.yml`](../.github/workflows/release.yml).